mco-gh/mco.dev/README.md

 This is the source repo for my personal blog, [mco.dev](https://mco.dev).

-I work for Google but the opinions expressed here are my own and don't necessarily represent the views of my employer.
+I work for Google but the opinions expressed here are my own and don't represent or reflect the views of my employer.

 ## License

-Copyright 2019, Marc A. Cohen
+Copyright 2019 & 2020, Marc A. Cohen

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at